Climbing a mountain is not something to be taken lightly. Climbing the highest mountain in Wales is something to be taken even more seriously.

 This is one of the main things that you need to think about before embarking on a climb.
 Clothing-wise, you should make sure you’re wearing hiking boots (preferably ones you’ve worn before, getting blisters halfway up a mountain isn’t ideal!), warm clothes (it’ll get several degrees colder as you get closer to the top), and ideally some waterproof clothing too, as you never know what the British weather can turn into.
 Damp clothing will make the climb a lot more difficult than it needs to be.

 Along with this, you should make sure you’re carrying plenty of water to stay hydrated and snacks to eat along the way.
 Keep your blood sugars raised and keep drinking to try to avoid any dizzy spells.
 The last thing you need when you’re near the top is to feel sick.
+Make sure your gears are also in check, first aid and even trekking poles too!

 Where do you go?